Andrew Zbik, senior financial adviser at CreationWealth, explains redundancy pay and some options for what to do with the money.

 If you are in the unfortunate situation of being made redundant, you may become eligible for the JobSeeker Payment.
 However, you may have to sit through a waiting period first.
 According to Services Australia, an income maintenance period may apply if you have lost your job and your employer has paid you a redundancy payment.
 How long you have to wait is based on how much redundancy pay you have received.
 For example, if you received a 10-week redundancy payment, Services Australia says you may have to wait 10 weeks.

-You may be eligible for JobSeeker if you are between 22 and Age Pension age, and you meet any of the below criteria:
+You may be eligible for JobSeeker if you are between 22 and Age Pension age, you reside in Australia and you meet either of the below criteria:

 - You are unemployed and are looking for work

-- You are unable to work or study due to an illness or injury
+- You are temporarily unable to work or study due to an illness or injury

 Temporary changes due to COVID-19 changed the eligibility criteria for this payment to also include people who are in the below situations: